TheSaaSZoo/PermissionPanther/docs_web/blog/2022-03-06-rebac-vs-rbac/index.md

 With ReBAC, access controls for Codespaces are as simple as another relation tuple.
 Imagine you have a Codespace, and you want to invite one of your colleagues to code with you, but not give them access to the terminal.
 This can be expressed with the relation tuple (`colleague_user_id`, `code`, `codespace_id`).
 By specifying the `code` permission, we only give them access to edit code.
 If we want to give them access to the terminal later, we can create another tuple where the permission is `terminal`.

+What if we wanted to enable all maintainers to create Codespaces while both having the granularity of the `create_codespace` permission, but without having to find all maintainers and update their permissions?
+A simple Permission Group of `maintainer` mean that all we have to do is add the `create_codespace` permission to the group.

 ## **To understand the needs for ReBAC, let’s look at an example we are all intimately familiar with: Google Drive.**

 Say you’ve got an English paper to write with a group of classmates.
 You create the Google Doc, and invite your classmates to work on it with you.
-Because this Google Doc was created by you, we initially create the relation (`you`, `owner`, `your_google_doc`) to establish you as the owner.
+Because this Google Doc was created by you, we initially create the relation (`you`, `#owner`, `your_google_doc`) to establish you as the owner.
+The `#owner` Permission Group gives you access to not only `read` and `write`, but to `delete`, `invite`, and `move` the file.

-Now we send out a few invites that look like (`{group member email}`, `editor`, `your_google_doc`).
+Now we send out a few invites that look like (`{group member email}`, `#editor`, `your_google_doc`).
 This gives your group members the ability to edit that Google Doc.
+Now they can `read`, `write`, and `comment` through the `#editor` Permission Group.

 The paper is now due, and your professor has asked every group to pair with another to peer review everyone’s papers.
-Rather than print multiple copies of each paper to give to reviewers like it’s 2003, you instead invite those reviewers to have the `commenter` permission, like (`{reviewer}`, `commenter`, `your_google_doc`).
+Rather than print multiple copies of each paper to give to reviewers like it’s 2003, you instead invite those reviewers to have the `#commenter` permission group, like (`{reviewer}`, `#commenter`, `your_google_doc`).
+The `#commenter` Permission Group might expand to `read` and `comment`, since there is no reason they need to `write`.

 After grading, your professor decides that these will be your groups for all assigments for the rest of the semester.
 Since you are going to be getting a lot of assignments, you now create a folder for all of your assignments, and give your group members permission to edit the folder, thus the permission to edit everything inside.

-This is called **inheritance.** In order to do this with relations, let’s create the relation between all your group mates and that folder: (`{group member email}`, `editor`, `your_folder`).
-Now every time a new item is created, or put in that folder, we only have to make the relation (`~editor#your_folder`, `editor`, `{new_file}`).
+This is where we can deploy **inheritance.** In order to do this with relations, let’s create the relation between all your group mates and that folder: (`{group member email}`, `#editor`, `your_folder`).
+Now every time a new item is created, or put in that folder, **we only have to make the relation** (`~editor#your_folder`, `#editor`, `{new_file}`).

-In this relation, `~editor#your_folder` is a new entity format that means **“anyone who has the `editor` permission on the object `your_folder`”**.
+In this relation, `~editor#your_folder` is a new entity format that means **“anyone who has the `#editor` permission on the object `your_folder`”**.
 This relation now allows all new files to inherit previously established editor permission grants from the folder!

-Since you will be given a random peer review group for every assignment, you will still be leveraging the relations to individual files for `commenter` access, rather than the entire folder.
+Since you will be given a random peer review group for every assignment, you will still be leveraging the relations to individual files for `#commenter` access, rather than the entire folder.

-Yes, your admin panel for your Raspberry Pi temperature sensor can work just fine with `viewer` and `admin` privileges (the object you are giving permission for is implicitly the temperature sensor), but simple RBAC does not suffice for platforms like Google Drive.
-If you are an `editor`, you have to be an editor of **something**.
+Yes, the admin panel for your Raspberry Pi temperature sensor can work just fine with `viewer` and `admin` privileges (the object you are giving permission for is implicitly the temperature sensor), but simple RBAC does not suffice for platforms like Google Drive.
+If you are an `#editor`, you have to be an editor of **something**.
 We need to have **relations** between our entities, permission, and objects.

 This is a super simple example, but ReBAC usage gets far more complex, but it can also get even more simple: